Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Introduction

 Firstly, the article shall raise awareness to the challenges of data publishing in mechanics and dynamics and system design, in particular for engineering scientists also embarking on more data-driven research, and it shall present some possibilities and guidelines to deal with these challenges.

-Secondly, the article presents a set of six examples from the aforementioned research projects that outline how the described challenges of data publication were overcome.
-The authors hope that these concrete examples, all based on published, state-of-the-art research, will further nurture ongoing discussions and change within the community and will be of help to other scientists in mechanics and dynamics who want to publish data and data-driven research.
+Secondly, the article presents a set of seven examples from the aforementioned research projects that outline how the described challenges of data publication were overcome.
+The authors hope that these concrete examples will further nurture ongoing discussions and change within the community and will be of help to other scientists in mechanics and dynamics who want to publish data and data-driven research.

 Thirdly, while not the immediate goal, the article and its examples may show to scientists from outside engineering that very challenging and worthwhile problems exist in mechanics, dynamics, and engineering design, where good data-driven contributions could lead to sustained technological progress.
-The authors invite data scientists to try their methods on the data published in the publications associated with the described examples.
+The authors invite data scientists to try their methods on the published data.

 In general, data publishing and also scientific treatments of how and why to publish data are emerging topics.
 However, the authors are not aware of comparable treatises specifically for mechanics and dynamics and, therein, the topic of engineering design.
 Still, many existing works and guidelines are also relevant to the field looked at here, and will also partly appear in the following, such as, e.g., the well-known FAIR principles on data publishing~\cite{WilkinsonEtAl16}.
 Interestingly, some proposed and recognized guidelines on how to document datasets in the machine-learning community take inspiration from practices established in engineering industries~\cite{GebruEtAl21}, used there to document technical components.
 Thus, they should feel natural to scientists in engineering.
 Moreover, whereas this article will exemplify realizations of data publishing at the examples of the authors' datasets from the studied engineering problem-fields, there is a growing number of published datasets in closely related fields, e.g., from natural sciences.
 In particular, this holds true for datasets containing large libraries of solutions of (often expensive) numerical simulations, guided by the hope to use them to train ML-based solvers that can be queried to more quickly arrive at approximate solutions of expensive-to-solve differential equations.
 A well-known example is the PDEBENCH~\cite{TakamotoEtAl24}, but also datasets specific to computational fluid dynamics may be found~\cite{ElrefaieEtAl24,YagoubiEtAl24}, which is a field with notoriously costly simulations that are hence particularly worthwhile to expedite or circumvent.
 A rarer dataset that is directly meant for design applications is presented in~\cite{RegenwetterCurryAhmed21}, containing a large number of human-designed bicycle models.
 Similarly,~\cite{NobariEtAl22} describes a dataset consisting of 100 million planar linkage mechanisms, which can be used for data-driven kinematic design.